nattsp/Tidy_Course_Project/CodeBook.md

 Feature Selection
 =================

 (Please note this CodeBook has been largly copied from a file called features_info.txt that comes with the samsung data for this project.
-There has been a small amount of change due to use using less data for our set.)
+Some updates have been made to reflect our tidy data set.)

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.